Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

 In case your program does not natively support checkpoint/restart, there are attempts at creating **generic checkpoint/restart solutions** that should work application-agnostic.
 One such project which we recommend is [Distributed Multi-Threaded Check-Pointing](http://dmtcp.sourceforge.net) (DMTCP).
-DMTCP is available on ZIH systems and in the follwing we provide detailed information on how to use it.
+DMTCP is available on ZIH systems and in the following we provide detailed information on how to use it.

 While our batch system [Slurm](slurm.md) also provides a checkpointing interface to the user,